xcp-ng/xcp-ng-tests/README.md

 # Test scripts for XCP-ng

-Note: this is a work in progress.
+Note: this is a perpertual work in progress.
+If you encounter any obstacles or bugs, let us know!

 ## Main requirements
 * python >= 3.5